xcp-ng/xcp-ng-org/docs/guides/software-RAID-SR.md

 After the rebuilding of the initrd file has finished, it should be safe to reboot the host system.
 At this point, the system should start and run normally.

-In some cases it is also possible to perform [an upgrade using `yum`](../../installation/upgrade#-from-command-line) instead of booting from CD.
+In some cases it is also possible to perform [an upgrade using `yum`](../../installation/upgrade#from-command-line) instead of booting from CD.
 This type of upgrade does not completely replace the running system and does not create a backup copy.
 It is really a long series of updates instead of a full replacement.
 When upgrading a system using `yum`, the `mdadm.conf` and `dracut_mdraid.conf` files should remain in place just as with updates but copies of the files should be saved before the upgrade just in case.

-## More and Different
+## 🎨 More and Different {#more-and-different}

 So what if we don't have or don't want a system that's identical to the example we just built in these instructions?
 Here are some of the possible and normal variations of software RAID under XCP-ng.